stassev/COLAcode/README.md

     If you use the COLA method or COLAcode for scientific work, we kindly ask you to reference the paper above.

+    * COLAcode is distributed under the GPLv3 license.
     * To compile the code, one needs the GSL and FFTW-3 libraries.
     * Run "make" to compile.
     * Run "./COLAcode" to run the code.